 The only chain stores beholden to Ordinance 6 would be future ones that move into new buildings that have not been approved or are in the city’s land-use application pipeline.
 The ordinance takes effect April 5.
 Garrow said there is the potential for a “mini-rush of (land-use applications) to come in” before that date in order to evade the grip of Ordinance 6.

-Retailers meeting the criteria would undergo a conditional land-use review by the Planning and Zoning Commission, which would have the authority to allow or reject them.
-The P&Z would be the exclusive decision-maker on whether a chain could set up shop.
+Retailers meeting the criteria would undergo a conditional land-use review by the Aspen Planning and Zoning Commission, which would have the authority to allow or reject them.
+The commission would be the exclusive decision-maker on whether a chain could set up shop.

 “The funniest part of it is that landlords can turn every single building in their store into a chain,” said Aspen property broker Lorrie Winnerman.
 “Now that will never happen, because most chains here don’t make money.”

 Bennett, Murdock and Stirling agreed that there wouldn’t be a short-term impact.

 “It’s not a daring thing, but I think it’s a smart thing and in our community, it’s best for our long-term interest,” Stirling said at Monday’s meeting.

 Former Councilman Torre, who is running for council in the May 2 election, called Ordinance 7 “watered down to the point where it’s acceptable for most.”

 Others have suggested Ordinance 6’s biggest impact will be discouraging future development in the downtown core, despite all of the talk about clamping down on chain stores.